 Mysticism and philosophy is an interesting work by its very subject.
 The juxtaposition of mysticism and philosophy is not so much intended to produce a philosophy of mysticism, but rather a fierce and equal duel between mysticism and philosophy.
 Philosophy does not take precedence over mysticism to advise how mysticism is permissible to be discussed and that it is permissible only in the manner defined by philosophy.
 Here, mysticism challenges philosophy to show what it can do and, in part, to use the old saying, it also forces philosophy to swallow a taste of its own medicine.
 Both are trying their best, but one wonders is it possible to reach an agreement?
 Mysticism tries to lure philosophy out of its playpen, where it has been shouting for advice for two millennia, to show whether its teachings are also valid in the real world.
 After all, the problem is clearly that these disciplines do not live in the same reality.

 Stace himself feels that his role is to bring this fighting couple to the same table and try to find a solution or answer to their disputes.
-Many who have criticized Stace’s research do not understand this approach at all, but criticize him as a philosopher of mysticism, which I do not think he is at all.
+Many who have criticized Stace’s research do not understand this approach at all but criticize him as a philosopher of mysticism, which I do not think he is at all.
 Of course, he could be because he gets his tools from philosophy, but more he is the referee.
 His only chance is to try to decide what to think if an agreement is still not possible.
-An agreement could arise if one could find a way in which mysticism would admit to be more philosophical or if philosophy would admit to be more mystical.
+An agreement could arise if one could find a way in which mysticism would admit to being more philosophical or if philosophy would admit to being more mystical.

 Stace’s book does not seek to explain the mystical experience itself, only by defining it to distinguish it from other experiences.
 This may be the best philosophy can offer for mystical research.
 The limits of philosophy are the limits of language, and because mystical experience is beyond practically everything linguistic, philosophy cannot extend to the domain of mystical experience.

 While I find the work significant, Stace is mistaken in many ways.
-It is questionable to consider introvert mysticism more important and essential than extrovert mysticism.
+It is questionable to consider introvert mysticism more essential than extrovert mysticism.
 Stace considers his view to be justified, in my view, because there are far more introverted experiences or descriptions of them than there are extroverted ones.
-Here, therefore, external proof is decisive.
+Here, therefore, the external proof is decisive.
 Stace’s method is to look for common and distinguishing features and then compare combinations of different features.
 He most often uses mere logic to compare interpretations with each other.
 He never really asks if a mystical experience can have any mundane explanation, that is, what it really is, or what it is all about, but he takes the religious and cultural framework for granted and only considers what existing interpretations could be considered philosophically the most plausible.
 Here, of course, he is at his weakest, as he bases his research on conjecture rather than tested, that is, personal knowledge.
 But he is lacking that.

 Stace may not want to set boundaries for philosophy, but he will do so involuntarily.
 His purpose is to study the phenomenon objectively and with a philosophical attitude.
-This setting the conditions for interpretation is perhaps more important than the results of the study itself.
+This set the conditions for interpretation is perhaps more important than the results of the study itself.
 Both say that abstract thinking is only a part – and a rather limited part – of a person’s spiritual life.
 Thus Stace will have shown the weakness of philosophy.
 Of course, all studies of philosophy do the same, that is, they show only the weaknesses of philosophy even they just aren’t interpreted as weaknesses.
 Weaknesses are said to be problematic.

-The work shows in particular the limits of analytical philosophy.
+The work shows, in particular, the limits of analytical philosophy.

 The danger of philosophy lies precisely in the fact that, if the questions are answered thoroughly enough, it nullifies all other further research.
 This seems to have happened to Stace.
 He manages to say that philosophy is of no more use than what he has written.
 He does a good job, but only to reveal the limits of his discipline.
 It is difficult to say whether he himself was aware of this.

-I agree with Stace that mystical experience is one of the key, if not the most central, key to a true understanding of human consciousness.
+I agree with Stace that mystical experience is one if not the most central key to a true understanding of human consciousness.
 The fact that mysticism is still mysticism quite coincidentally describes the fact that man is still a mystery to himself?
 This can be insignificant parallelism and pure coincidence, but it can also be the seed of truth.
 Just as within religions, mysticism has the reputation of an anarchist, science has its own anarchists, whose views not everyone agrees to accept.
 The connection between mysticism and science is hardly ever mentioned, as the fields seem to be opposites of each other.
 There is a competitive situation.
 If there is one, the subject of the study must be common, only the means are different.